Preparation for judgment / situational test

-yet the elements that make up a police
+elements that make up a police officer’s mind set

-the mind set of a police
+the mind set of a police officer involves establishing

 1. Common Sense